-- Creating a Static Device Group on page 101 - Creating a Dynamic Device Group on page 104 - Creating a Device Group Using Search on page 110
+- Creating a Static Device Group

+- Creating a Dynamic Device Group

+- Creating a Device Group Using Search

 About Static Device Groups

 This section describes static device groups.
 Static device groups contain a fixed set of devices that you add manually to the group.